lucylow/hpaistudio/README.md

 Include a README with the following:

 1. Steps for judging and testing
-2. A detailed explanation of models downloaded and methods used
+2. A detailed explanation of --> A.I.
+NVDIA models downloaded
-3. A detailed explanation of methods used
+3. A detailed explanation of --> methods used